Delicious home-cooked meals are easier with the French Pantry Checklist: a guide to stocking your pantry with quality ingredients used in France.

 And so it’s not overwhelming, I’ve curated the list down to just 10 ingredients for each level.
 All the ingredients on the French Pantry Checklist are from my kitchen and I use them every day.

-Use the French Pantry Checklist Insider’s Guide Video Series as a walk-through with me of all the Checklist ingredients.
+In The Finest of France Cooking Essentials Course you’ll do a walk-through with me of all the Pantry Checklist ingredients.
 I give you tips on how to use them and show you the French artisan-made products I use.
 The back-stories behind several of the artisans are also discussed.
-The PDF which accompanies the video series contains direct links to online shops where you can find the same or similar products I use.
+The PDF which accompanies the video series contains recipes and links to online shops where you can find the same or similar products I use.
+You’ll also get a FREE 30-Minute call with me to answer any questions you may have.

 You can also download the Checklist from the sign-up box on this page, and get started with my Top 10 Ingredients on the “Apprentice” List.